Sahadeva: Exile

 Following Yudhishthira's loss in the game of dice meant that all Pandavas including Draupadi had to live in exile for 13 years with last year in Agnatavas (incognito).

 As the Pandavas departed Hastinapura, the entire populace of the city had lined along the streets in grief.
 Sahadeva had then smeared his face with mud thinking "none should recognise me in this hour of calamity".
 Nakula covered himself with ashes.
 Arjuna scattered sands to symbolize the countless arrows he would let loose in battle, Bhima walked with his hands outstretched to indicate to people that no one could equal him, and Yudhishthira had covered his face.
 Kunti had appealed to Draupadi to take care of her son Sahadeva as he holds a special place in her heart; Draupadi had left Hastinapura along with the Pandavas wearing a single safron cloth with her hair disheveled.

 During their exile, travelling on pilgrimage from place to place, Sahadeva and his brothers were living at Badrinath.
 A rakshasa named Jatasura was also living amidst them in disguise of a learned Brahmin, and enjoying their hospitality.
 Suddenly, when Bhima was away from the camp on a hunting trip, Jatasura assumed the form of a demonic rakshasa and forcibly abducted Yudhishthira, Nakula, Sahadeva, and Draupadi, with the objective of seizing their weapons.
 Sahadeva somehow extricated himself from the clutches of Jatasura and attacked him with his sword, and at the same time calling out to Bhima for help.
-Jatasura also counter attacked Sahadeva.
+Jatasura also counterattacked Sahadeva.
 A long fight ensued between them, and Sahadeva initially felled Jatasura to the ground.
 Sahadeva had then thrown his axe at him but Jatasura rose up and struck Sahadeva and threw him to the ground; Yudhisthira, Nakula and Draupadi were distressed and told Jatasura that his death was near.
 Sahadeva and Jatasura continued the fight by uprooting trees and throwing them at each other, and at one stage, Sahadeva by throwing his axe had cut off the Jata or hair tuft by which the rakshasa was known as Jatasura, which infuriated him further.
 The rakshasa then, with magical powers, as a mayavi, had assumed immense proportions and relentlessley attacked and injured Sahadeva.
 But then Bhima appeared on the scene eventually, and challenged Jatasura, asking his brothers to keep away.
-In a very fierce fight, Bhima hit Jatasura's head with his mace and slayed him.
+In a very fierce fight, Bhima hit Jatasura's head with his mace and slew him.
 Sahadeva and his brother Nakula with their brothers Bhima and Yudhishthira then trekked to a nearby lake, which was surrounded by a herbal forest, where they nursed their wounds.